emilianoarlettaz/arcade-pcb-case/README.md

 ## Materials needed

-After laser cut and engrave the patters on Acrylic, to assemble the case you will need:
+After laser cut and engrave the patterns on Acrylic, to assemble the case you will need:

 Required for each mounting hole: